A model can be anything from 2 numbers scribbled on the back of a

 For the scorpion I used some coco peat and a small piece of cork to

 provide a hiding place.
-For the Hapalopus sp Columbia I used once
+For the Hapalopus sp Colombia I used once

 more a care